Jfschoellkopf/AzureLab/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines the Elk_Server is configured to monitor:
         Web1-DVWA: 10.0.0.5
         Web2-DVWA: 10.0.0.6
 We have installed the following Beats on these machines: